foundriesio/docs/source/reference/linux-layers.rst

 `Meta-OSF`_ (Distro)                  This layer provides the Linux microPlatform distribution
                                       configuration, unified Kernel and images.
 `Meta-RaspberryPi`_ (BSP)             This is the board support layer for the Raspberry Pi boards.
+`Meta-RISC-V`_ (BSP)                  This is the general hardware specific BSP overlay for RISC-V
+                                      based devices.
 `Meta-Yocto`_ (BSP)                   This is the board support layer for the Yocto Project hardware
                                       references, such as BeagleBone Black.
 `Meta-96boards`_ (BSP)                This layer is managed by Linaro and intended for boards that do